+Action Guidelines

-Management Philosophy Action Guidelines The Furukawa Company Group will remain indispensable to society by always In order to live up to our Management Philosophy, we put our Action Guidelines of Innovation, Creativity and Harmony into practice, while always bearing in mind the three key words, Luck, Stolidity and Perseverance that best represents the spirit of our founder.
+In order to live up to our Management Philosophy, we put our Action Guidelines of Innovation, Creativity and Harmony into practice, while always bearing in mind the three key words, Luck, Stolidity and Perseverance that best represents the spirit of our founder.

-Innovation : We will work constantly at self-innovation by embracing a future-oriented mindset.
+Innovation: We will work constantly at self-innovation by embracing a future-oriented mindset.

-- Creativity : We will seek to create reliable, appealing products that meet market needs. - Harmony : We will improve management transparency and contribute to the development of a society that is in harmony with the environment.
+$\label{lem:continuous} \mbox{Creativity} \quad : \quad \mbox{We will seek to create reliable, appealing products that meet market needs.}$ development of a society that is in harmony with the environment.